Testing the Holy Spirit…

 a) Ananias and Sapphira, in their conspiracy to withhold money, did not believe that God was present and would know of their deceit.

-b) Despite belonging to the church that was filled by the Holy Spirit where great generosity (and other supernatural signs and wonders) was displayed, Ananias and Sapphira did not trust that God would meet their financial needs.
+b) Despite belonging to the church that was filled by the Holy Spirit where great generosity (and other supernatural signs and wonders) was displayed, Ananias and Sapphira did not believe in the resurrection (Acts 4:33) and did not trust that God would meet their financial needs.
 Their deceit demonstrated that instead of being secure in the Lord’s provision and timing, they sought to find security on their own.

 The "testing of the Lord" by the Israelites during the Exodus would become a reminder to Believers of what not to do (Ps 78:18, 41, 56; 95:9; 106:14).